Research

 Community-Engaged, Participatory Exposure Monitoring Using GPS-Enabled Portable Air Pollution Sensors to Address Environmental Health Disparity

-PI Dr. Yoo Min Park (Department of Geography, Planning, and Environment, ECU) & Co-PI Dr. Sinan Sousan (Department of Public Health, Brody School of Medicine, ECU)
+PI Dr. Yoo Min Park & Co-I Dr. Sinan Sousan (Department of Public Health, Brody School of Medicine, ECU)

 Many Latino/Hispanic people in eastern North Carolina are recent immigrants who have moved for employment, and many work in highly polluting industries, such as construction, restaurants, manufacturing, and agriculture, and live in manufactured housing.
 However, they are often underrepresented in environmental health research and policy decision-making processes.